Go Backpacking

 Use the metro for affordable travel across Kyiv.
 Buy tokens at stations and use the network to reach most sights at a low cost.

-Soviet-era designers built several metro stations with dramatic architecture that make each worth a visit.
+Soviet-era designers built several metro stations with dramatic architecture, making each one worth a visit.
 Buses and trolleybuses fill gaps the metro doesn't cover.
 Often, walking is best for shorter distances.

 Enjoy exploring the city center on foot, since it is compact and the streets offer plenty to see.
 Avoid taxis unless you use a reliable app, as some drivers overcharge visitors.